nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 6.6.
 Managing Dependencies

 A project often depends on third-party libraries.
-For example, Tâche depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing. <br>
+For example, Tache depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing. <br>

 Managing these dependencies can be automated using Gradle.